 The application process for selective licensing is entirely online.
 If you are completing your first application, please follow the steps below.

-Step 1 - Create Your My Hastings Account
+Step 1 - Create a My Hastings Account

 If you have used the Council's on line services before, you may already have a My Hastings account.
 If not you can create one before you apply for the licence.
 You only need to complete this step once and they you can log on to your account to apply for as many licences as you need.